mindovermiles262/jekyll-blog/_posts/2017-09-05-tripple-nested-forms.md

 ---
+layout: post
 title: Triple Nested Forms in Rails 5
-layout: post
 date: 2017-09-05
-feature-img: "assets/img/sample_feature_img.png"
-tags: Rails
+image: "assets/images/nesting.jpg"
+author: andy
+categories: [ rails, "web development" ]
+featured: true
 ---

 There are countless videos out there showing you how to make a single nested form.
 That is, a form that accepts two models.
 This tutorial is different in that it shows you how to make a 3+ nested form.
 Let’s get started.
 First, we’ll make a new rails app, `$ rails new nested-forms` and enter into the directory.
-To complete the nesting, we will be useing three models, show, season, and episode.
+To complete the nesting, we will be using three models, show, season, and episode.
 Each show has many seasons which have many episodes

 Let’s generate the first model: